LGoodDatePicker/LGoodDatePicker/README.md

 ## News:

 * The [LGoodDatePicker Backport (5.3.2)](https://github.com/LGoodDatePicker/LGoodDatePicker/releases/tag/v5.3.2-Backport) was released on May 4, 2016.
-With this release, the library can now be used in projects which are built for older Java versions, Java 6 and Java 7.
+With this release, the library can now be used in projects which are built for older Java versions, Java 6 or 7.

 * [LGoodDatePicker 5.2.3](https://github.com/LGoodDatePicker/LGoodDatePicker/releases) was added [to Maven Central](http://mvnrepository.com/artifact/com.github.lgooddatepicker/LGoodDatePicker).